Acupuncture and Moxibustion: A Brief Introduction

 Physician Wang Tao compiled Wai Tai Mi Yao (Medical Secrets of an Official), which records numerous moxibustion methods from various schools.
 During this period, specialized monographs on specific diseases also appeared.
 For example, Gu Zheng Bing Zhi Fang (Moxibustion Prescriptions for Bone-Steaming Disease) by Cui Zhiti of the Tang Dynasty introduced acupuncture and moxibustion treatments for consumption.
 The book Xin Ji Bei Ji Jiu Jing (Newly Compiled Acupuncture Classics for Emergencies), published before 862 CE, is the earliest extant medical text printed using woodblock printing and focuses on moxibustion treatment for urgent conditions.

 The Imperial Medical Academy of the Tang Dynasty administered medical education, offering four medical specialties and one pharmaceutical specialty; acupuncture was one branch within the medical specialties.
-Its staffing included “one acupuncture professor, one acupuncture assistant professor, ten acupuncture physicians, twenty acupuncture practitioners, and twenty acupuncture disciples”—thus establishing formal school-based education in acupuncture and moxibustion.[I]
+Its staffing included “one acupuncture professor, one acupuncture assistant professor, ten acupuncture physicians, twenty acupuncture practitioners, and twenty acupuncture disciples”—thus establishing formal school-based education in acupuncture and moxibustion.

-Portrait of Wang Weiyi During the Song, Jin, and Yuan Dynasties, the extensive application of printing technology promoted the accumulation of medical literature and accelerated the spread and development of acupuncture and moxibustion.
-With the support of the Northern Song government, Wang Weiyi, a famous acupuncturist, re-examined and clarified the positions and its meridians of 354 acupoints, supplemented the main therapeutic indications of acupoints, and wrote the book Tong Ren Shu Xue Zhen Jiu Tu Jing(the Illustrated Manual of Acupoints on the Bronze Figure) in the year 1026 A.D., the engraved edition was promulgated by the government the second year.
-In the year 1027 A.D., Wang Weiyi designed two bronze models of human beings with internal viscera and meridians inscribed on them for teaching and testing purposes.
-Wang Zhizhong, an acupuncturist in the Southern Song Dynasty, wrote the book Zhen Jiu Zi Sheng Jing(the Classic of Nourishing life with Acupuncture and Moxibustion), which emphasized practical experience and exerted great influence on later generations.
+With the support of the Northern Song government, Wang Weiyi, a renowned acupuncturist, re-examined and clarified the locations of 354 acupoints and their associated meridians, supplemented the principal therapeutic indications for each acupoint, and authored the book Tong Ren Shu Xue Zhen Jiu Tu Jing (The Illustrated Manual of Acupoints on the Bronze Figure) in 1026 CE; the engraved edition was promulgated by the government the following year.
+In 1027 CE, Wang Weiyi designed two bronze human models featuring inscribed internal viscera and meridians, intended for teaching and examination purposes.

-Introduction of the Moxibustion.
+Introduction of the Moxibustion

-For thousands of years, acupuncture and moxibustion medicine has not only played an important role in the health care of the Chinese people but also spread abroad for a long time and made certain contributions to the health care of other countries.
-In about the sixth century, acupuncture was introduced to Korea, and the book Zhen Jiu Jia Yi Jing(A-B Classic of Acupuncture and Moxibustion) was used as a schoolbook for teaching.
-At year 562 A.D., the book Ming Tang Tu(The Illustrations of Ming Tang) and Zhen Jiu Jia Yi Jing(A-B Classic of Acupuncture and Moxibustion) were introduced to other areas of East Asia.
+For thousands of years, acupuncture-moxibustion medicine has played a vital role not only in safeguarding the health of the Chinese people but also in spreading abroad over an extended period—making meaningful contributions to global healthcare.
+Around the 6th century CE, acupuncture was introduced to Korea, and the Zhen Jiu Jia Yi Jing (A-B Classic of Acupuncture and Moxibustion) served as a standard textbook in medical education.
+In 562 CE, both the Ming Tang Tu (Illustrations of the Hall of Light) and the Zhen Jiu Jia Yi Jing (A-B Classic of Acupuncture and Moxibustion) were transmitted to other parts of East Asia.
 Since the late 17th century, acupuncture spread to Europe.
-At present, more than 120 countries and regions have carried out acupuncture and moxibustion medical treatment, scientific study, and education.
-The WHO (World Health Organization) recommends acupuncture to countries around the world for the treatment of 43 diseases.
-Today, the unique acupuncture and moxibustion of China has become an important part of the world medical science and has produced a positive and wide impact.
+Today, acupuncture and moxibustion are practiced, scientifically studied, and taught in over 120 countries and regions worldwide.
+The World Health Organization (WHO) recommends acupuncture for the treatment of 43 conditions.
+Consequently, China’s distinctive acupuncture-moxibustion system has become an integral component of global medical science, exerting broad and positive influence.

 Explanatory Notes: